-- Ask students to answer the following questions. - 1.
-Rewrite the following statements as an 'if-then' statement. - a) All students like geometry - b) The angles in an equilateral triangle are all equal - 2.
-Names all the tests for congruent triangles - 3.
+- Ask students to answer the following questions: - 1.
+Rewrite the following statements as an 'if-then' statement. - a) All students like geometry. - b) The angles in an equilateral triangle are all equal. - 2.
+Names all the tests for congruent triangles. - 3.
 If a transversal crosses a pair of parallel lines, then the angles formed are co-interior, corresponding or ...? - 4.
-If there are 10 cards, labelled 1 to 10, are shuffled and laid on a table, the probability of selecting an even number is.....? - Ask students to volunteer answers, giving positive feedback.
+If there are 10 cards, labelled 1 to 10, are shuffled and laid on a table, the probability of selecting an even number is....?

+• Encourage students to share their answers voluntarily, giving positive feedback.

-- a) If you are a student, then you like geometry.
+a) If you are a student, then you like geometry.

-- b) If the triangle is equilateral, then the angles are all equal.
+b) If the triangle is equilateral, then the angles are all equal.

 - 2. SSS, SAS, AAS and RHS

 - 3. Alternate

 - 4. $\frac{5}{10}$ or $\frac{1}{2}$

-Review the learning on If then statements, congruence, parallel lines and probability.
+Review the learning on If -then statements, congruence, parallel lines and probability.

-- Read out difficult or unfamiliar words or phrases and ask the students to read them to themselves and then out loud as a class. - Ask the students to practice saying the words in a sentence. - Ask students to volunteer their answers, giving positive feedback and discussing.
+- Read challenging or unfamiliar words aloud, then have students read them silently and then aloud together as a class. - Ask the students to practice saying the words in a sentence. - Encourage students to share their answers voluntarily, giving positive feedback and discussing.

-Hypothesis, Conclusion, Counterexample, Congruent triangles, Corresponding angles, Corresponding sides, complementary, supplementary, corresponding, Probability, Experiment, Outcome of an experiment, With replacement, Without replacement, Theoretical, Experimental
+hypothesis, conclusion, counterexample, congruent triangles, corresponding angles, corresponding sides, complementary, supplementary, corresponding, probability, experiment, outcome of an experiment, with replacement, theoretical, experimental

-Choose 5 words from the above list and use them in a sentence.
+Choose 5 words from the list above and use them in a sentence.

-Time: 25 minutes Component 4A
+Component 4: Lesson Activity Time: 25 minutes Component 4A

-- Refer students to the main lesson stimulus below. - Ask the students if there are any aspects that they are not familiar with and give descriptions of any aspects that may be problematic.
+- Refer students to the main lesson stems below. - Ask students if there are any unfamiliar words or suggest and give explanations for any words that might be difficult.

 - 1. Calculate the value of x. - 2.
-Prove that ΔABC≡ΔDEF
+Prove that $\triangle ABC \equiv \triangle DEF$.

-1. The angle on the same horizontal line as 60° is 120° as the angles are supplementary.

-Thus, $$4x + 20 = 120$$
+- 1. The angle on the same horizontal line as 60° is 120° as the angles are supplementary. - Thus, 4x + 20 = 1204x = 100x = 25 - 2.
+AB=DE (given) Angle ACB=Angle DFE (from diagram) Angle CAB= Angle FDE (from diagram) Therefore \triangle ABC \equiv \DeltaDEF (AAS test)

-$4x = 100$ $x = 25$

-Angle ACB=Angle DFE (from diagram)

-Angle CAB= Angle FDE (from diagram)

-Therefore ∆ABC≡∆DEF (AAS test)

 - 1. Joan decides to buy a triple scoop ice cream.
-She can choose from 5 different flavors, strawberry, vanilla, chocolate, blueberry and sherbet.
+She can choose from 5 different flavors, strawberry, vanilla, chocolate, blueberry, and sherbet.
 She can only have one scoop of the flavor she chooses.
 How many different combinations of ice cream can she have? - 2.
 A tire manufacturing company kept a record of the distance covered before a tire needed to be replaced.
-The table shows the results of 1000 cases.
+The table shows the results of 1000 cases: